laurabiggins/lipidomics_report/README.md

 Name of the output file.
 The date will be appended to this file name.

 ## bar_class_ylabel
+y axis label for barplots in the class plots tab.
+Another similar parameter still needs to be implemented for barplot on the summary tab

 ## control
+The name of the "control" condition.
+This must match the name of the condition in the metadata file.

 ## test_run
+TRUE or FALSE.
+Whether to run a quicker version of the code that only produces 3 plots in the individual lipids tab.